Cybersecurity resilience: Why all business internet is not equal

 • Complex security solutions and vendor orchestration.
 The solutions and tools needed to successfully defend a network today are highly complex and sophisticated, often requiring third-party vendors and partnerships.
 Integrating them into a business internet network is no simple task, and much can go wrong.

 • Network and asset visibility.
-The rise of cloud computing, remote work and bring-your-own-device (BYOD) policies have drastically changed the security landscape for businesses.
+The rise of cloud computing, remote work and bring-your-own-device (BYOD) policies has drastically changed the security landscape for businesses.
 Now, organizations need to secure assets and personnel across a wide range of different devices and endpoints as the organization's attack surface expands.

-• Trained cyber security personnel.
+• Trained cybersecurity personnel.
 No amount of security tools will keep your business networks safe without the help of expert security team members to effectively manage those tools.
-You'll need to work with people who understand all the features and leverage them to maintain cyber security resilience and a secure business internet network.
+You'll need to work with people who understand all the features and leverage them to maintain cybersecurity resilience and a secure business internet network.

-Benefits of quality broadband for cyber security resilience
+Benefits of quality broadband for cybersecurity resilience

 These challenges represent a significant hurdle to ensuring and maintaining secure business internet.
 However, they're worth taking on, because a high-quality and secure business broadband network offers numerous benefits: